caelanjmiller/Genomics-Lab-BIO5488/assignment5/README.txt

 -
 {Does RNA-seq expression data always give researchers a clear answer?}
 No!
 Sometimes it can lead to more questions, which can be both a positive and negative thing depending on your mentality and stage of the PhD.
-In all seriousness, RNA Seq can create more directions from which a researcher can consider the effects of genes that would not have been considered otherwise, however care must be taken to keep things in biological perspective/relevance -
+In all seriousness, RNA Seq experiments can create more directions from which a researcher can consider the effects of genes that would not have been considered otherwise, however care must be taken to keep things in biological perspective/relevance -
 Question 8:
 {How does the study design of this experiment relate to the assumptions made when studying gene expression data?}
+In the context of this study, we are assuming that the main modulator of gene product production is exercise, which should spur metabolic changes in those individuals at high risk of diabetes.
+The changes in the expression profile of the samples (before and after) should indicate (according to our potential hypotheses) that exercise modulates this differential gene expression, which should also correspond to the production of functional products (but this is not always the case!).
 -
 Question 9:
 {If you were going to spend time and money following up on one of these top ten genes, what would be your candidate and why?
 (There could be many correct answers.)}